Street Tree Renewal Program

 Q: Are all trees removed in the street?

 A: All trees have their health, structure, location and species types assessed and are either chosen for retention or renewal.
-The Development Act may also prevent some trees being removed if they are deemed a ‘Significant’ or ‘Regulated’ tree.
+The 'Planning, Development and Infrastructure Act 2016' may also prevent some trees from being removed if they are deemed a ‘Significant’ or ‘Regulated’ tree.

 Q: How many trees are removed and replaced each year?